PX4/PX4-Autopilot/README_eprosima.rst

 Testing
 -------

-Some tests to measure the throughput performed with a PixRacer (microcontroller STM32F42X - 168MHz) in the PX4 side and a laptop in the Fast RTPS side:
+Some tests to measure the byte rate performed with a PixRacer (microcontroller STM32F42X - 168MHz) in the PX4 side and a laptop in the Fast RTPS side:

 1. **Loop latency for one topic - 11ms**: For one topic (sensor_combined) is measured over all the process, the time between the POLLIN event reception over the *px4_pollfd_struct_t* for the subscribed topic and the deserialization of the same message when returns back through the UART.